-The civil case files contain issues like divorce, estates, damages, nonpayments of debts, and other civil litigation.
+The civil case files contain issues like divorce, estates, damages, nonpayment of debts, and other civil litigation.
 The criminal case files contain different types of crimes depending on the time period.
 For example, bootlegging is a "popular" crime during Prohibition.
 Horse stealing is more prevalent in the 19th century than in the 20th century.
-(Thank you to members of the St. Croix Valley Genealogical Society who have been indexing the Pierce County court records for us!)
+A special thank you to members of the St. Croix Valley Genealogical Society who have been indexing the Pierce County court records for us!

 Because of the often early dates on these records, we're calling them notices.
 In the earlier years that's all they were – a sentence or two noting the event.
-So do not expect a full-blown obituary if it has an early date on it.
-During most of the 19th century, only prominent members of the community got what we call an obituary.
+So, do not expect a full-blown obituary if it has an early date on it.
+During most of the 19th century, only prominent members of the community had obituaries.
 It wasn't until the 1890s, when the old pioneer settlers were dying off, that the lengthier histories of their contributions to the community became more common.
-Even into the 20th century, it required a family member to write up the person's history and submit it to the newspaper, so many people still did not have obituaries.
-Many of the small notices are to be found in the local news columns, along with who was visiting and who was having a card party!
+Many people still did not have obituaries well into the 20th century because of the work it required family members to complete, including personal histories and submission for publication into local newspaper/s.
+Many of the small notices are to be found in the local news columns, along with who was visiting and who was having a card party.
 Even currently, not everyone gets an obituary, but only a short notice of their death and maybe when the funeral will be.